zACIID/investing-echo-chambers/README.md

-# wsb-echo-chambers
+# investing-echo-chambers
-Research on r/wsb subreddit.
-The aim is to verify if it acts as a huge echo chamber where everybody is perma-positive about the stock market.
+Research on reddit investing-related submissions.
+The aim is to detect user communities and analyze their sentiment, to understand if there are any echo chambers.